kaustubhk24/blog.kaustubh.codes/_posts/2020-11-16-how-to-install-lamp-stack-on-aws-ec2-instance-easy-way.md

 <pre class="wp-block-code"><code>$ apt install mysql-server</code></pre>

-You can also install phpMyAdmin , if you need , but it&#8217;s not required.
+You can also install phpMyAdmin , if you need , but it's not required.
 To install PhpMyAdmin use below commands,

 <pre class="wp-block-code"><code>$ apt install phpmyadmin</code></pre>